 For instance, in May 2003, we received a Notice of Violation from the Bay Area Air Quality Management District, or BAAQMD, regarding our record keeping relating to our usage of wipe cleaning solvent.
 We introduced corrective action to prevent any continued or recurrent record keeping violation, and we resolved the Notice of Violation with a monetary payment which was not significant.
 It is possible that in the future, we may receive environmental violation notices, and that final resolution of the violations identified by these notices could harm our operating results.
 By way of further example, in December 2003, we received an Inspection Report from the Department of Toxic Substances Control, or DTSC, in connection with an inspection conducted in August 2003 of the Company's facilities.
 The DTSC Report reflects certain violations that had not been previously addressed by us in correspondence with the DTSC.
 We promptly took appropriate steps to address all of the violations noted, believe that all such violations were addressed, and sent correspondence to the DTSC confirming such corrective steps.
 At the present time it is not clear whether any monetary penalty will be imposed by the DTSC for the violations, and if so, the relative significance of the penalty.
-In January 2004, we received a Notice of Violation from the BAAQMD for "Failure to Meet Permit Condition" during a routine inspection of our facilities conducted by an Inspector with the Compliance & Enforcement Division of the BAAQMD.
+In January 2004, we received a Notice of Violation from the BAAOMD for "Failure to Meet Permit Condition" during a routine inspection of our facilities conducted by an Inspector with the Compliance & Enforcement Division of the BAAQMD.
 The January BAAQMD Notice reflects that we recently exceeded permissible usage limits on its solvent bench operations.
 The limit was exceeded only recently, in November 2003.
 We have identified appropriate corrective action and are also continuing our efforts to get the permit modified to reflect the current usage requirements.
-Notwithstanding our contemplated corrective action, the January BAAQMD Notice remains unresolved and we may be subject to a penalty based upon the unresolved January BAAQMD Notice will result in the
+Notwithstanding our contemplated corrective action, the January BAAQMD Notice remains unresolved and we may be subject to a penalty based upon the unresolved January BAAQMD Notice.
+In view of the May BAAQMD Notice discussed above and the fact that a payment was associated with the resolution thereof, we presently believe that it is likely the January BAAQMD Notice will result in the imposition of a monetary penalty.
+At the present time it is not clear whether any monetary payment would be significant.
+In February 2004, a contractor at our manufacturing facility discharged certain diesel fuel mixed with water into a storm drain.
+We notified the appropriate agencies, assisted in their investigation and in the activities of a third party to assist with the cleanup activities.
+We have not yet been notified as to whether any financial penalties will be imposed based upon the incident and, if imposed, whether such penalties would be significant.